tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

 Guide students on the account process creation by following these steps:

 * On the registration form, the "I am an individual" option should be selected to create a free developer account.
-It is also important to select the last two checkboxes since this is a free service.
+It is also important to select the last two checkboxes, since this is a free service.
   ![News API registration form](Images/news_api_registration_form.png)

 * Once the account is created, the API key is shown on [the Account page](https://newsapi.org/account).

   ![News API account page](Images/news_api_account_details.png)

-Ask students to create an environment variable called `news_api` by adding their API key to the `keys.sh` script and executing it on the terminal window as they did on the APIs unit.
+Ask students to create an environment variable called `news_api` by adding their API key to the `keys.sh` script and executing it on the terminal window as they did in the APIs unit.

 You are almost ready to code!
 Before starting the demo, ask students to install the [News API Python library](https://newsapi.org/docs/client-libraries/python) on their virtual environment by executing the following command.